alf45tar/PedalinoMini/README.md

 When one of the previous goals will be reached sponsors will continue to receive in advance new versions and new goals will set.

-Next release to sponsors only will be the official [PedalinoMini Case 1](https://github.com/alf45tar/PedalinoMini-Case-1).

 The following features

 - Detection and actions triggered on REPEAT PRESSED and LONG RELEASE event
 - Latest Bootstrap 5 release and WebUI themes

 has been released to public on May 12th, 2021 thanks to the following sponsors: @MaxZak2020, @Alt Shift Creative, @serhatsoyyigit, @Kubbik1, @rigr, @jwyse, @teopost, @davidin73, @juani13973, @ba********, @MiqViq, @jisv48.

+Next release to sponsors only is the [PedalinoMini™ Case 1](https://github.com/alf45tar/PedalinoMini-Case-1).

 ## Bill of materials